-- 1. The public's need for such an action or structure is clearly demonstrated and the proposal is consistent with protection of the public trust, as embodied in RCW 90.58.020; - 2.
-Avoidance of impacts to critical saltwater habitats by an alternative alignment or location is not feasible or would result in unreasonable and disproportionate cost to accomplish the same general purpose; - 3.
+- 1. The public's need for piers and docks is clearly demonstrated and the proposal is consistent with protection of the public trust, as embodied in RCW 90.58.020; - Avoidance of impacts to critical saltwater habitats by an alternative alignment or location is not feasible or would result in unreasonable and disproportionate cost to accomplish the same general purpose; - 3.
 The project, including any required mitigation, will result in no net loss of ecological functions associated with critical saltwater habitat. - 4.
-The project is consistent with the state's interest in resource protection and species recovery.

-- 5. Private, noncommercial docks for individual residential or community use may be authorized provided that: - a.
-Avoidance of impacts to critical saltwater habitats by an alternative alignment or location is not feasible; - b.
+The project is consistent with the state's interest in resource protection and species recovery. - Private, noncommercial docks for community use may be authorized provided that: a.
+Avoidance of impacts to critical saltwater habitats by an alternative alignment or location is not feasible: - b.
 The project, including any required mitigation, will result in no net loss of ecological functions associated with critical saltwater habitat. - 6.
 An inventory of the site and adjacent beach sections to assess the presence of critical saltwater habitats and functions is required.
 The methods and extent of the inventory shall be consistent with accepted research methodology.
-Proposals will be evaluated using Department of Ecology technical assistance materials for guidance.
+Proposals will be evaluated using Department of Ecology technical assistance materials for guidance. - 1-7.
+Community moorage to serve new development shall be limited to the amount of moorage needed to serve lots with water frontage; provided that, a limited number of upland lots may also be accommodated.
+Applications for shared moorage shall demonstrate that mooring buoys are not feasible prior to approval of dock moorage. - 8.
+Industrial docks shall be permitted only for water-dependent uses, and only if the applicant/proponent demonstrates that existing facilities in the vicinity, including marinas and shared moorage, are not adequate or feasible for the proposed water-dependent use. - 9.
+Piers and docks shall be constructed of materials that will not adversely affect water quality or aquatic plants and animals over the long term.
+Materials used for submerged portions of a pier or dock, decking and other components that may come in contact with water shall be approved by applicable state agencies for use in water to avoid discharge of pollutants from wave splash, rain or runoff. - 10.
+To minimize adverse effects on nearshore habitats and species caused by overwater structures that reduce ambient light levels, the following shall apply: - a.
+The width of docks, piers, floats and lifts shall be the minimum necessary, and in no case shall be wider than eight (8) feet unless authorized by state resource agencies. - b.
+Materials that will allow light to pass through the deck may be required where the width exceeds eight (8) feet. - c.
+Grating to allow light passage or reflective panels to increase light refraction into the water shall be used on piers, docks, floats and gangways in nearshore areas.